AIandI0x1/AIandI0x1/README.md

 Where 0x1 sits in the layers

 -Model Provider (API)-
--Agent-Harness (hermes-agent, openclaw) ; IDE (soon called agent runtime) like Claude Code, Cursor, Codex, Devin et al.- -0x1 uses the above and others to achieve the operators Vision, goal and tasks- -OS (Mac, Linux et al.)-
+-Agent-Harness (hermes-agent) ; IDE (soon called agent runtime) like Claude Code, Cursor, Codex, Devin et al.- -0x1 uses the above and others to achieve the operators Vision, goal and tasks- -OS (Mac, Linux et al.)-
 -Hardware-